johnwlockwood/lorentzian-geometry/.clinerules/development-guidelines.md

 - Use TypeScript for all new code
 - Follow ESLint rules configured in the project
-- Use functional components with hooks for React components
+- Use functional components, written as normal functions with hooks for React components
 - Use named exports for components and utilities

 ## Component Structure